Statement on Ethical and Fair Admissions Practices

 "I'm not sure what I want to study yet.
 I want to explore several colleges."

 No problem.
 Apply to our University Exploration program.
 This will allow you to take classes among different colleges.

 What We Look For

 Admission to RIT is competitive, but our admissions process is personalized.
 We assess academic strength, standardized test scores (if you choose to submit them), recommendations, portfolio quality (where applicable), as well as extracurricular activities and personal career interests.
 Our students come from a variety of geographic, social, cultural, economic, and ethnic backgrounds.

 Academic strengths and requirements vary from one major to another.
 For example, we would expect students applying to our Computer Science program to have particular strength in mathematics, while students applying to Fine Arts programs would need to show artistic talent through their required portfolios.

 Submit an official high school transcript.
-Transcripts may be sent electronically or mailed/emailed to RIT Admissions from your high school guidance office.
+Transcripts may be sent electronically or mailed/emailed to RIT Admissions from your high school.

 Submit a letter of recommendation.